Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 ## End-Device classes (A, B, C) and interactions

-The LoRaWAN MAC layer supports 3 classes of end-devices named A, B and C.
-All end-devices implement the classA, some end-devices implement classA+B or class A+C. ClassB and classC are mutually exclusive.
+The LoRaWAN MAC layer supports 3 classes of end-devices named A, B and C.  All end-devices implement the Class A, some end-devices MAY implement Class B or class C. Class B and Class C are mutually exclusive.

-* **ClassA**: The classA is the simplest class of end-devices.
+* **Class A**: The Class A is the simplest class of end-devices.
 The end-device is allowed to transmit at any time, randomly selecting a communication channel.
   The network may reply with a downlink in one of the 2 receive windows immediately following the uplinks.
 Therefore, the network cannot initiate a downlink, it has to wait for the next uplink from the end-device to get a downlink opportunity.
-The classA is the lowest power end-device class.
+The Class A is the lowest power end-device class.
-* **ClassB**: classB end-devices implement all the functionalities of classA end-devices, but also schedule periodic listen windows.
-Therefore, as opposed the classA end-devices, classB end-devices can receive downlink that are initiated by the network and not following an uplink.
-There is a trade-off between the periodicity of those scheduled classB listen windows and the power consumption of the end-device.
+* **Class B**: Class B end-devices implement all the functionalities of Class A end-devices, but also schedule periodic listen windows.
+Therefore, as opposed the Class A end-devices, Class B end-devices can receive downlink that are initiated by the network and not following an uplink.
+There is a trade-off between the periodicity of those scheduled Class B listen windows and the power consumption of the end-device.
 The lower the downlink latency, the higher the power consumption.
-* **ClassC**: classC end-devices implement all the functionalities of classA end-devices, but keep their receiver open whenever they are not transmitting.
+* **Class C**: Class C end-devices implement all the functionalities of Class A end-devices, but keep their receiver open whenever they are not transmitting.
-  ClassC end-devices can receive downlinks at any time at the expense of a higher power consumption.
-Battery powered end-devices can only operate in classC for a limited amount of time (for example for a firmware upgrade over-the-air).
+  Class C end-devices can receive downlinks at any time at the expense of a higher power consumption.
+Battery powered end-devices can only operate in Class C for a limited amount of time (for example for a firmware upgrade over-the-air).
-  Most of the classC end-devices are mains powered (for example Smart Plugs).
+  Most of the Class C end-devices are mains powered (for example Smart Plugs).

 ## End-Device addressing